 Every doctoral student is supervised by a designated professor and benefits from his or her personal guidance.
 A committee of other professors formed with expertise similar to the student's topic of study will also be available for support.

-The PhD program is designed with a foundation of five core courses and a series of at least seven electives that enable students to select topics of greatest interest.
-All core courses and electives are shown below.
+The PhD program is designed with a foundation of five core courses and electives as needed to support their dissertation.
+Core courses and PM electives are shown below.

 There is a set of pre-approved graduate elective courses that could be substituted for a project management graduate program elective.
 Learn more at: Pre-Approved Electives.